 “Because He Lives” was one of my mom’s favorite hymns.
 Before my mom passed away, she wrote down the songs and Bible verses she wanted shared at her funeral.
 Everything conveyed a message of hope and comfort.
 This was one of the songs she wanted us to sing.
 At her funeral I remember singing this song through tears.
 I knew life was going to be hard without my mom, but the lyrics reminded me that I could still have hope because God would be there to help me face each day.
 In the midst of pain, life was still worth living.

 Out of the thousands of hymns that exist, David Crowder chose to play a hymn that was one of my mom’s favorites.
 The notes and the lyrics immediately brought back memories of my mom.
 I miss her everyday, but in this sweet moment, sadness mixed with joy and comfort.
 In the middle of thousands of people at the music festival, it was as if my mom was speaking directly to me – reminding me that she is with God and to continue to trust Him with my future…even on those hard days.

 “Because He Lives” is just one of many songs that bring back memories of my mom.
-Just as certain song lyrics stay in my head, certain people and events stay in my heart.
+Just as certain song lyrics stay in my head, certain people stay in my heart.
 My mom is one of those people, and I’m so thankful for the music that helps me remember her.

 What songs bring back memories for you?

 To read more blogs by Julie, check out her personal blog: pagesoflove.weebly.com .